 Creating a Java Module

 Java modules let you develop Java SE and Java EE applications.
 The core functionality provided by a Java module can be extended by adding support for various technologies and frameworks.
-In IntelliJ IDEA these additional frameworks and technologies are represented by facets.

 You can create a Java module when creating a project.
 You can also add a Java module to an existing project.